Enumeration formulas for (3, 6)-fullerenes: Counts of (3,6)-fullerenes with mirror symmetry

-If $w > 0$, i.e. there are factors of 2, then there are $w - 1$ ways to divide up the 2's so that both $s+1$ and $b+1$ are even, 1 way so that $s+1$ is odd and $b+1$ is even, and 1 way so that $s+1$ is even and $b+1$ is odd.
-The other factors can be divided up in any way, so the total number of solutions is .
-This simplifies to $\displaystyle (2w - 1)\prod_{i = 1}^z (n_i + 1) $. \end{proof}
+Case 2: $x > 0$, i.e. there are factors of 2.
+Then there are $x - 1$ ways to divide up the 2's so that both $s+1$ and $b+1$ are even, 1 way so that $s+1$ is odd and $b+1$ is even, and 1 way so that $s+1$ is even and $b+1$ is odd.
+The other factors can be divided up in any way, so the total number of solutions is This simplifies to $\displaystyle (2x - 1)\prod_{i = 1}^z (n_i + 1). $ \end{proof} A recursive version of this formula can be found in Theorem 4.4 of J. Huijben's thesis \cite{huijben2016tetrahedral}.